Determinate vs. Indeterminate Tomatoes

 Indeterminate Tomatoes

-Indeterminate tomatoes continue growing, flowering, and producing fruit throughout the growing season until the first fall frost kills the plant.
+Indeterminate tomatoes will keep growing, flowering, and producing fruit until the first frost puts an end to their season.

 Providing Support

-Look for large cages at least four feet tall, and reinforce them with wood or bamboo stakes.
-Other good support materials include wooden or metal rebar stakes with additional twine or twist ties for support.
+You should opt for cages that are at least four feet tall, using wood or bamboo as reinforcements when necessary.
+Additional supportive materials may include wooden or metal stakes with the addition of twine or twist ties.

 Pruning